 Proprietary funds are accounted for on a flow of economic resources measurement focus.
 The accounting objectives are a determination of net income, financial position, and changes in cash flows.
-All assets and liabilities associated with a proprietary fund's activities are included on its statement of net position.
+All assets and liabilities associated with a proprietary proprietary fund's activities are included on its statement of net position.

-Proprietary funds are financed and operated in a manner similar to private business enterprises.
-The costs (expenses, including depreciation) of providing goods or services to the general public on a continuing basis are financed or recovered primarily through user charges.
-Periodic determination of revenues earned, expenses incurred, or net income is appropriate for capital maintenance, public policy, management control, accountability or other purposes.
+including Proprietary funds are financed and operated in a manner similar to private business enterprises. (expenses, The costs depreciation) of providing goods or services to the general public on a continuing basis are financed or recovered primarily through Periodic determination of revenues earned, expenses incurred, or net income appropriate capital maintenance, public policy, management control, accountability or other purposes.
 The City has one proprietary fund: